Best Winter RV Destinations in Texas

-Because I am originally from Oklahoma, Texas has been a getaway destination for me for my entire life.
+Texas has been a getaway destination for me since I was a kid growing up in Oklahoma.
 This has carried over into RV life, and we have now visited pretty much every area of Texas in our RV—and while we do prefer wintering in Florida, we’ve also spent several winter weeks in the Lone Star State and have several favorite RV destinations in Texas.

 Galveston Island – Beaches & Mild Winter Weather

-The beaches are easily my favorite part of Texas, and Galveston Island has been one of my favorite RV destination in Texas since I was a kid.
-Therefore, it should come as no surprise that we have visited Galveston in our RV more than once, and we absolutely adore it.
+The beaches are easily my favorite part of Texas, and Galveston Island has been one of my favorite RV destinations in Texas since I was a kid.
+We have visited Galveston in our RV more than once, and we keep coming back.

-We love grabbing a cup of joe at the adorable MOD Coffeehouse, spending lazy days at the beach, and having delicious dinners at Shrimp N Stuff.
-Galveston Historic Seaport was amazing for a history nerd like myself, and Pleasure Pier is fun for the whole family.
+We love grabbing coffee at MOD Coffeehouse, spending lazy days at the beach, and having dinner at Shrimp N Stuff.
+Galveston Historic Seaport is a must for history lovers, and Pleasure Pier is fun for the whole family.

 Other things to do on the island include Moody Gardens, Bishop’s Palace, Schlitterbahn Waterpark, and the Galveston Railroad Museum.